agentm/project-m36/docs/unified_backend.markdown

 TutorialD (master/main): :showexpr ticket_sales
 ERR: AccessDeniedError (SomeRelVarPermission AccessRelVarsPermission)
 ```
+Note that the `ticket_seller` cannot access the `ticket_sales` relation variable.

-The `ticket_seller` can try to insert some malicious ticket data:
+Can `ticket_seller` insert some malicious ticket data?

 ```
 TutorialD (master/main): insert ticket_sales relation{tuple{ticketId "456", visitorAge "-1", price "-20", visitDate fromGregorian(2000,10,10)}}
 ERR: AccessDeniedError (SomeRelVarPermission AccessRelVarsPermission)
 ```

-The ticket seller has neither read nor write access to the relation variable behind the `addSale` function.
+No. The ticket seller has neither read nor write access to the relation variable behind the `addSale` function.
 This is intentional so that a seller cannot modify data after a sale is made.
 But, we can run the `addSale` function since the `admin` role granted permission to `ticket_seller` to execute the function and commit the change.

 ```
 TutorialD (master/main): execute addSale(124, 15, 20, fromGregorian(2024,10,5))